Tech-FZ/EmuGUI/README.md

 4. Install Visual Studio Code.
 You can get it [here](https://code.visualstudio.com/download)
 5. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
 6. Open Visual Studio Code in that folder.
-7. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip PyInstaller PyQt6 PyQt6-tools PySide6 python-magic requests`.
-You can try getting a VENV working but I personally have problems with using Python virtual environments on Linux.
+7. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip venv`
+8. After that is done, type: `python3 -m venv your-venv-name`.
+OUTSIDE of the code folder.
+That's why Git is only going to be used to clone the code, but not to commit - that's to be done manually.
+9. Wait until VS Code notices your venv and select it.
+You might need to restart the editor for it to recognize your virtual environment after it has been created.
+10. With your virtual environment selected, try to run a Python script.
+If it throws an error, that's okay.
+We just need to activate the venv anyway.
+11. Within the terminal VS Code just opened, type: `pip install --upgrade pip PyInstaller PySide6 python-magic requests python-dateutil`
-8. After this is done, run the main.py script.
+12. After this is done, run the main.py script.
-9. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile emugui.py` (for those who can get a VENV to work) or `python3 -m PyInstaller --onefile emugui.py`
+13. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile emugui.py` (for those who can get a VENV to work) or `python3 -m PyInstaller --onefile emugui.py`
-10. After that is finished, copy the code into the dist folder PyInstaller created.
+14. After that is finished, copy the code into the dist folder PyInstaller created.
-11. Run the executable in the dist folder.
+15. Run the executable in the dist folder.
 If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
-12. If it works, have fun!
+16. If it works, have fun!
 If not, try to start again from number 7.

+## Building on Linux (Python Venv, Qt installed via official installer)

+1. Install Python 3.
+You can either compile the source code or get it from your distribution's repositories.
+2. Install QEMU using one of the commands listed on Installation (Linux).
+3. Install Git using the install command of your distribution.
+4. Install Visual Studio Code.
+You can get it [here](https://code.visualstudio.com/download)
+5. Install Qt from the following [site](https://www.qt.io/download-open-source?__hstc=152220518.4df0e407aa37c96fa5547ca135b274e3.1659787309440.1659787309440.1659787309440.1&__hssc=152220518.1.1659787309441&__hsfp=1951994995&hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5) (you need a Qt account for that)
+6. You only need the Qt Creator.
+7. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
+8. Open Visual Studio Code in that folder.
+9. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip venv`
+10. After that is done, type: `python3 -m venv your-venv-name`.
+OUTSIDE of the code folder.
+That's why Git is only going to be used to clone the code, but not to commit - that's to be done manually.
+11. Wait until VS Code notices your venv and select it.
+You might need to restart the editor for it to recognize your virtual environment after it has been created.
+12. With your virtual environment selected, try to run a Python script.
+If it throws an error, that's okay.
+We just need to activate the venv anyway.
+13. Within the terminal VS Code just opened, type: `pip install --upgrade pip PyInstaller PySide6 python-magic requests python-dateutil`
+14. After this is done, run the main.py script.
+15. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile --icon .\EmuGUI.ico .\emugui.py`
+16. After that is finished, copy the code into the dist folder PyInstaller created.
+17. Run the executable in the dist folder.
+If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
+18. If it works, have fun!
+If not, try to start again from number 9.

+## Building on Linux (Anaconda)

+1. Install Anaconda.
+You can get it from [here](https://www.anaconda.com/)
+2. Install QEMU using one of the commands listed on Installation (Linux).
+3. Install Git using the install command of your distribution.
+4. Install Visual Studio Code.
+You can get it from [here](https://code.visualstudio.com/download)
+5. Install Qt.
+You can get it from [here](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5)
+6. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
+7. Open Visual Studio Code in that folder.
+8. Open Anaconda Navigator and create a new virtual environment.
+9. Open the venv in VS Code and try to run a Python script with it.
+10. Within the VS Code terminal, type: `& pip install --upgrade pip PyInstaller PySide6 python-magic PyQt6 requests python-dateutil`
+11. After this is done, run the main.py script.
+12. To compile the program for users who don't have Python installed, type: `& PyInstaller --onefile --icon .\EmuGUI.ico .\emugui.py`
+13. After that is finished, copy the code into the dist folder PyInstaller created.
+14. Run the executable in the dist folder.
+If your antivirus puts it into quarantine, don't worry as this should be a false positive and restore it.
+15. If it works, have fun!
+If not, try to start again from number 9.

 ## Documentation